tamhub/mattermost/e2e-tests/cypress/README-Subpath.md

 3. Install NGINX -  exact steps depend on your OS

 4. Update your NGINX site configuration.
-The specific details for each setting can be found in the [Mattermost docs](https://docs.mattermost.com/install/config-proxy-nginx.html)
+The specific details for each setting can be found in the [Tam Dev docs](https://docs.mattermost.com/install/config-proxy-nginx.html)

 ```
 upstream backend1 {